-Click each of the MBeans to get the performance statistics.
-Create a screenshot or note them down in case submission to support is required.
+Click each of the MBeans so you can get performance statistics.
+Create a screenshot or note them down in case a support submission is necessary.

 You can also get the JSON variant of these statistics at the following URLs:

-You can also provide consolidated JMX output via
+You can also provide consolidated JMX output by way of

 https://serveraddress:port/system/sling/monitoring/mbeans/org/apache/jackrabbit/oak.tidy.3.json.
 This would include all Oak related MBean details in JSON format.

-You can gather additional details in order to help troubleshoot the problem, such as:
+You can gather additional details to help troubleshoot the problem, such as: